 GASB Statement 96, Subscription-Based Information Technology Arrangements, was issued to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end by (1) defining a SBITA, (2) establishing that a SBITA results in a right-to-use subscription asset - an intangible asset - and a corresponding subscription liability, (3) provide the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA, and (4) note disclosures regarding a SBITA.
 The requirements of GASB Statement No. 96 are effective for the fiscal year 2023.
-The City is currently evaluating the impact that this statement may have on its financial statements.
+The City implemented GASB 96 in fiscal year 2023 with no significant impact to its financial statements.

 GASB Statement No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62, was issued to define accounting changes as changes in accounting principles, changes in accounting estimates, and changes to or within the financial reporting entity and describes the transactions or other events that constitute those changes, along with the accounting, reporting, and disclosures relating to these changes.
-The requirements of GASB Statement No. 100 are effective for the fiscal year 2023.
+The requirements of GASB Statement No. 100 are effective for the fiscal year 2024.
 The City is currently evaluating the impact that this statement may have on its financial statements.